 Skip to main content

-How can I prepare my child for sedation with Nitrous Oxide?
+How to prepare a child for sedation with nitrous oxide?

 For most tests or procedures, you will be able to stay with your child the entire time.
 The sedation team will partner with you to identify the best plan for your child’s situation.